Shape the Landscape. Shape the Future.

 • The Meaning of Gardens, edited by Mark Francis and Randolph T. Hester

-• A Moment on the Earth, Gregg Easterbrook
+• A Moment on Earth, Gregg Easterbrook

 • A Natural History of the Senses, Diane Ackerman